Pros and Cons of Living in Grenada

 What do expats in Grenada appreciate most about the local culture?

 "Expats in Grenada appreciate the friendly and welcoming nature of the local people, the laid-back atmosphere, and the vibrant culture that is full of music, art, and festivals.
 They also enjoy the stunning natural beauty of the island, with its lush rainforests, white sand beaches, and crystal clear waters.
-The local cuisine is also a highlight, with its unique blend of Caribbean and African flavors," said one expat in Grenada.
+The local cuisine is also a highlight, with its unique blend of Caribbean and African flavors," said a person living in Grenada.

 What do expats find most challenging?